Profitable Days

 2024-03-142024 pre-halving high $73,097.77100.0% profitable · 4,987 days of history

 The cleanest single number this chart produces is the all-time-low ratio — the date in Bitcoin's history where the smallest fraction of preceding closes would have been profitable buys.
 After a 365-day warm-up to give the early history room to develop, the minimum is 58.0% on 20 Nov 2011, with spot at $2.20.
-That print sits in the depths of the post-Mt-Gox 2011 bear — the slide from $32 in June 2011 to $2 in November 2011, after the Mt Gox 19 June 2011 hot-wallet incident and the cascade of secondary failures that followed.
+That print sits in the depths of the post-Mt-Gox 2011 bear — the slide from a June 2011 intraday peak near $32 (the daily close topped near $29) to roughly $2 in November 2011, after the Mt Gox 19 June 2011 hot-wallet incident and the cascade of secondary failures that followed.
 With sixteen months of trading on record, an anchor at the bottom left more than four-tenths of the preceding closes above current spot.

 The recovery is the more useful half of the story.
 The 2013 bull run pushed Bitcoin from $2 to over $1,100 in roughly two years, mechanically converting the 2010 and 2011 rust segments to sage as spot cleared every prior daily close.
 The lifetime ratio rebounded above 90% 257 days later, on 03 Aug 2012 at $10.92 and has not revisited the sub-60% regime since.
 Subsequent cycle bottoms (2015, 2018, 2022) shaved the lifetime ratio by 10–15 percentage points but stayed above 80%.
-The all-time low belongs to the era when there was simply not enough history to absorb a single-cycle drawdown.
+The all-time low belongs to the era when there was simply not enough history to absorb a single-cycle drawdown — with fifteen years of record now, no realistic drawdown can reproduce a sub-50% reading.
+The deepest buyer's remorse on this chart is, structurally, behind us.

 A second cut: the longest consecutive run of rust segments at any anchor.
-Today's spot of $78,199.03 produces a 298-day stretch from 10 Apr 2025 to 01 Feb 2026 — the longest unbroken under-water window since the 2018 bear.
+Today's spot of $65,837.03 produces a 479-day stretch from 15 Oct 2024 to 05 Feb 2026 — the longest unbroken under-water window currently visible at today's spot.
+Because every close older than this window now sits below spot, the measure says nothing about whether prior bears ran longer when anchored at their own lows; the 2022 post-FTX bear, measured at its cycle-low spot, ran longer still.
 Every close inside that window printed above spot today, and stayed above; the front edge advances each day spot fails to clear the early-2026 highs.

 Top three under-water windows at today's spot — refreshed nightly